 George Eastman Museum is a multifaceted institution challenged by its own superlative assets in different branches of image making.
 There you find a fantastic library with historic material like the “Pencil of Nature” from Henry Fox Talbot, complete Camera Work (1903–1917) edited and published by Alfred Stieglitz, Josef Maria Eder yearbooks and handbooks, photographers’ annotations, manuscripts, periodicals, technical publications and the list goes on and on until present day.
 It is also in their archives a huge collection of photographs in all kinds of printing techniques, from the very beginnings to contemporary – thousands of daguerreotypes for instance.
 There is a film preservation department aimed to the collection and also in developing and sharing knowledge about how to care and restore any image recording material.
 Photographic and Cinematographic technology collection ranks among the best in the world with all types of cameras, lenses, darkroom and processing devices.
 All of that and yet the house, the mansion, built by George Eastman and where he lived his last 30 years.

 Would I be an archeologist in the year 6000, I would like to dig right there, where the George Eastman Museum is.
-Probably nothing will tell more about our age than our relation to images, and over there we find a dense and extremely rich sample of it.
+Probably nothing will say more about our age than our relation to images, and over there we find a dense and extremely rich sample of it.
 The today’s question is how to make that asset alive and offer opportunities for thoughtful insights, for understanding and digestion, in our own time.
 That is the challenge faced by their curators.

 I visited it only for one day, taking the opportunity that I was “nearby” in Boston.
 Unfortunately I could not see the library nor any of the other stored treasures: lenses, cameras or photographs.
 I had an appointment the day before (you need an appointment) but a snow storm canceled my flight and for the next day there were nobody to help me out.
 So I can only report my impressions about what was on show and my general experience.